 What is your academic background?
 (Where did you get your undergraduate/other degrees?)

-What is your current research project?
+Describe your current research project.

 What impact do you think your research could have on society?

 Through my planned research program during my doctoral studies and beyond, I hope to identify ways in which we can better diagnose and treat horses with gastrointestinal disease.
 It is my hope that the findings of my research will also translate to other species and may advance treatments for similar conditions in humans and other animals.